RampoNN: A Reachability-Guided System Falsification for Efficient Cyber-Kinetic Vulnerability Detection: FRAMEWORK

 \subsection{Example Run of \toolname}

-We summarize one iteration of \toolname using the following example. (a) The root node is expanded, and its three children $[0], [1], [2]$ are enqueued for exploration. (b) Node $[0]$ is dequeued, the reachability was performed, and pruned as safe $(\rho_{min}\!>\!0)$, leaving $[1], [2]$ in the queue. (c) Node $[1]$ is dequeued and marked uncertain $(\rho_{min} \! \le \!
-0 \! \le \! \rho_{max})$, so its children $[1,0], [1,1], [1,2]$ are enqueued; node $[2]$ remains. (d) Node $[1,0]$ is dequeued and marked safe; remaining queue: $[1,1], [1,2]$. (e) Node $[1,1]$ is dequeued and marked uncertain; its children $[1,2,0], [1,2,1], [1,2,2]$ are enqueued. (f) Node $[1,2]$ is dequeued and marked uncertain; its children are added. (g) All leaf nodes in the queue are also processed and added to the corresponding sets. (h) Final sets are highlighted: \g{SAFE}, \r{UNSAFE}, \y{UNCERTAIN}, or \textbf{UNREACHABLE}.
-This \toolname flow is summarized in Algorithm~\ref{alg:ramponn}
+We summarize one iteration of \toolname in Figure~\ref{fig:ramponn_tree}. (a) The root node is expanded, and its three children $[0], [1], [2]$ are enqueued for exploration. (b) Node $[0]$ is dequeued, the reachability was performed, and pruned as safe $(\rho_{min}\!>\!0)$, leaving $[1], [2]$ in the queue. (c) Node $[1]$ is dequeued and marked uncertain $(\rho_{min} \! \le \!
+0 \! \le \! \rho_{max})$, so its children $[1,0], [1,1], [1,2]$ are enqueued; node $[2]$ remains. (d) Node $[1,0]$ is dequeued and marked safe; remaining queue: $[1,1], [1,2]$. (e) Node $[1,1]$ is dequeued and marked safe. (f) Node $[1,2]$ is dequeued and marked uncertain; its children $[1,2,0], [1,2,1], [1,2,2]$ are added. (g) All leaf nodes in the queue are also processed, and (h) added to the corresponding sets. (i) Final sets are highlighted: \g{SAFE}, \r{UNSAFE}, \y{UNCERTAIN}, or \textbf{UNREACHABLE}.
+This \toolname flow is summarized in Algorithm~\ref{alg:ramponn}.